A look at what happened at the regular meeting of the Board of Education…

-The meeting was called to order at 5:30 PM by President Josh Kingston.
+The meeting was called to order at 5:30 PM by Vice President Michael Parrack.

 The board recited the Pledge of Allegiance

-The consent agenda was approved which included the Treasurer's Report and October Minutes, as well as the bills, payroll and withholdings in the amount of $302,446.15.
-The December board meeting was set for Thursday, December 19, 2019 at 5:00 PM in the Adell Library Media Center.
+The consent agenda was approved which included the Treasurer's Report, December Minutes, as well as the bills, payroll and withholdings in the amount of $311,441.69.
+The February board meeting was set for Friday, February 21 at 5:30 PM in the Adell Library Media Center.
 No public comment was given.

 Dr. Josh Phillips highlighted the following: